kubearmor/KubeArmor/getting-started/FAQ.md

 * Consistent Alerting: KubeArmor handles kernel events and maps k8s metadata using ebpf.
 * KubeArmor also runs in systemd mode so can directly run and protect Virtual Machines or Bare-metal machines too.
 * Pod Security Context cannot leverage BPF-LSM at all today.
 BPF-LSM provides more programmatic control over the policy rules.
-* Pod Security Context does not manage abstractions.
-As an example, you might have two nodes with Ubuntu, and two nodes with Bottlerocket.
-Ubuntu, by default, has AppArmor and Bottlerocket has BPF-LSM and SELinux.
-KubeArmor internally picks the right primitives to use for enforcement and the user does not have to bother explicitly stating what to use.
+* The Pod Security Context does not handle abstractions.
+For instance, consider a scenario where you have a node running Ubuntu and another node running Bottlerocket.
+Ubuntu inherently utilizes AppArmor, while Bottlerocket employs BPF-LSM and SELinux as its default LSMs.
+KubeArmor internally selects the appropriate primitives for enforcement, eliminating the need for users to explicitly specify the enforcement method.

 </details>